 • Industry: Energy midstream

-Another high-yielding energy infrastructure play is Energy Transfer LP (ET), one of the continent’s largest midstream energy firms.
+Energy Transfer LP (ET) is one of the continent’s largest midstream energy firms.
 The Dallas-based MLP’s assets include roughly 140,000 miles of energy pipelines and other infrastructure across 44 states, responsible for transporting and storing crude oil, natural gas, NGLs, and refined products.
 Its additional assets include Lake Charles LNG Company, a 21% stake in Sunoco LP (SUN), and a 38% stake in USA Compression Partners LP (USAC).

 “Over the last several years, ET has focused on reducing debt while finishing a campaign of large capital investments,” say Stifel analysts, who rate the stock at Buy.
 “With the upturn in the commodity environment and production on the rise across the U.S., Energy Transfer is poised to generate significant free cash flow.
 We believe investors will be well served by owning ET as demand for U.S. energy increases around the globe.”